 It is rather unlikely that you won’t have anyone who can be your Executor as you can always approach a lawyer – but there is also a Government official called the Public Trustee who can be your Executor if there is really nobody else to act for you.

 This will happen automatically in some situations – for example, if you leave everything to one person, and that person cannot act for you as Executor because they are unwell or have a condition (such as dementia) which prevents them from managing financial affairs.

-Call us on 0800 788 0500 or email email@example.com.
+Call us on 0800 788 0500 or email firstname.lastname@example.org.
 We’d also be happy to see you in person.
 We have locations across the UK and we can also cater for home visits.
-We would be happy to answer any questions you have or discuss making a Will with you, without obligation.
+We would be happy to answer any questions you have or discuss making a Will / administering an estate with you, without obligation.
 Just call or email to make an appointment with your nearest office.
 If you’d rather use a local number, just hover over ‘Offices’ in the top menu and choose your nearest location.